guseche/qa-automation-lab/qalabs-cypress-screenplay/README.md

 # QA Labs - Cypress Screenplay Implementation

 This project is a practical implementation of the **Screenplay Pattern** using **Cypress** for end-to-end testing.
-The tests are designed to validate the functionality of the productivity dashboard at [qalabs.guseche.com](https://qalabs.guseche.com).
+The tests are designed to validate the functionality of the QA Labs  at [qalabs.guseche.com](https://qalabs.guseche.com).

 ## 🎯 Project Overview